 Instant pot yogurt 6.
 French yogurt

 Of all the types of yogurts, this is probably the most decadent.
 Think thick, creamy, smooth.
-For this recipe, you’ll be using half and half, plain yogurt, condensed milk.
+This recipe calls for half and half, plain yogurt, and condensed milk.
 It’s rich enough like this, but you can also add vanilla as well.

 If that’s too sickeningly sweet or rich for you, then replace the condensed milk with honey, maple, or agave. (via Food is a Four Letter Word)